To safely conduct lessons for students and instructors at Covid-19 Alert Level 1 (22nd September 2020) we are following these protocols:

-To safely conduct lessons at Alert Level 2 we will be using the following protocols:
+To safely conduct lessons for students and instructors at Covid-19 Alert Level 2 (August 2020) we are using the following protocols:

 What is a PINK driver’s licence?

 A driver with a pink licence has special conditions because of a suspension or disqualification.

 The words ALCOHOL INTERLOCK appear above the photo.

 The driver can drive all classes of vehicle displayed on the card, but the vehicle must be fitted with an alcohol interlock device to prevent drink driving.

 The word LIMITED appears above the photo.
 This means that the driver is currently suspended or disqualified and is driving under the conditions of a court order.
 The driver may be able to drive to and from work, for example.

 On the back of the licence the words ‘REF COURT ORDER’ appear.